How to replace a sway bar link

 How to know when to replace sway bar links

-The first step for a technician to go on a road test with the customer driving to hear what the customer hears.
+The first step is for a technician to go on a road test with the customer driving to hear what the customer hears.
 Listen for any knocking, popping, or clunking noises.
 After putting the vehicle on a lift, hold the sway bar link and move it up and down and side to side to test for any looseness or “play” in movement, which are sure signs that the part needs to be replaced.
 You can use this opportunity to inspect the sway bar bushings, sway bar link bushings, and ball joints for any wear or damage while under the vehicle.
 Be sure to test both sides of the suspension, and even if the other side has no issues, it is best practice to replace steering components in pairs.

 How to replace a sway bar link